-With more options for coffee shops, brewing processes, beans, and added flavors than ever before, the world of coffee is rich with possibilities.
-That’s also the case for coffee makers.
+With more options for coffee shops, brewing processes, beans and added flavors than ever before, the world of coffee is rich with possibilities.
+This is also the case for coffee makers, too.
 So, which one is right for you?
 No need to down two cups and spend hours researching online.
 We’ve already done the research for you and found the best coffee makers for every type of coffee.

 1. Ninja Hot and Cold Brewed System

 Brew hot or cold coffee or tea, espresso, cappuccinos and more with the Ninja Hot and Cold Brewed System, the ultimate machine for those who don’t want to buy one appliance for every drink.
 The Ninja allows users to choose from multiple sizes of cups, starting with a single serving, all the way up to a travel mug and even a full-sized carafe.
 Plus, no more putting a jug of coffee in the fridge and waiting overnight, with the Ninja making cold brew in only 10 minutes.
-Featuring a smart basket, the Ninja will recognize the difference between ground coffee beans and loose leaf tea, while also including buttons that allow users to choose between Rich, Over Ice, Cold Brew, Herbal, Black Tea, Oolong, Green Tea and more.
+Featuring a smart basket, the Ninja will recognize the difference between ground coffee beans and loose leaf tea, while also including buttons that allow users to choose between Rich, Over Ice, Cold Brew, Herbal, Black Tea, Oolong, Green Tea and other beverage types.

 Cons: The Ninja comes with a 50-ounce (10-cup) carafe, but it’s not dishwasher safe.